What is a SLIMF?

 How should SLIMFs attain certification?

 There are two options for attaining FSC certification:

-Please click on the link below to access the FSC Smallholders Portal, which provides resources for small, low-intensity and community producers:
+Please click here to visit FSC International's page on certifying small forests, which provides guides and resources for small, low-intensity and community producers

-Please click on the link below to visit the UKWAS website:
+Please click here to visit the UKWAS website.